 Layering is a procedure that consists of applying several layers of TCA peel at intervals of about 5 minutes.

-Why use layering?
-If you are new to TCA (using very low %), you can use this method to understand if and how much acid your skin can sustain without damage.
-Better to give a single coat of 7/10% TCA, for example, and see an immediate frosting than risking it with higher percentages.
+Better to use a single layer of 7/10% TCA, for example, and see an immediate frosting than risking it with higher percentages.

-If you are using a 10% and resist the burning well but do not see frosting, you can wait 5 minutes (NEVER BEFORE), and if nothing changes, you can pass the TCA one more time.
-If you notice that it burns and you see some frosting, you stop there and neutralize it.
+If you are using a 10% and can take the burning sensation but do not see frosting, you can wait 5 minutes (NEVER BEFORE), and if nothing changes, you can pass the TCA one more time.

 When to use Layering